 - Pour the paints onto a reusable plate

-- Use your child's favourite materials to create autumn coloured leaves on the tree by printing them in the paint.
+- Use your child's favourite materials to create fall colored leaves on the tree by printing them in the paint.